mentalisttraceur/python-raise/README.rst

    work with both Python 3 and Python 2 and older, copy the whole ``raise_`` directory.

+3. If you're using a Python implementation that do not support raising with a custom traceback, take the ``raise_no_traceback.py`` file and sace it *as* ``raise_.py``.

-Both of these methods have the advantage that your code can just do ``from raise_ import raise_`` and it'll just work consistently, without version-detecting boilerplate or hardcoding the version number in the module name (which is an implementation detail).
+All of these methods have the advantage that your code can just do ``from raise_ import raise_`` and it'll just work consistently, without version-detecting boilerplate or hardcoding the version number in the module name (which is an implementation detail).